-The Headmistress and other key staff are trained in Safer Recruitment in Education.
+The Headmistress and other key staff are trained in Safer Recruitment in Education and a Safer Recruitment Checklist is followed for all interviews.
 All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
 Incomplete application forms will be returned to the applicant where the deadline for completed application forms has not passed.
 A curriculum vitae will not be accepted in place of the completed application form.
 Please note that the School may carry out online searches on applicants as part of the shortlisting exercise, as part of Keeping Children Safe in Education (KCSIE).
 Online searches will not be carried out candidates that are not shortlisted for the role.
 Applicants will receive a job description and person specification for the role applied for.